Cheukting/pyO3_202/README.md

 asyncio.run(order(["burger", "soda", "burger"]))
 ```
 Now try to add another order item "fries" and try to prepare various orders.
-Note that the orders are getting prepared asynchronously, you can try varing the time it takes for each item and see the order of competitions are being different.
+Note that the orders are getting prepared asynchronously, you can try varying the time it takes for each item and see the order of competitions are being different.

 So, how can we implement it in Rust and use it in Python with PyO3?
 For Rust, there are 2 most popular crate for doing async/.away, they are [`async-std`](https://async.rs/) and [`tokio`](https://tokio.rs/).
 In this example, we will use `tokio`.
 In a pure rust code, the similar implementation can be somthing like: